bonzol/Snake_Game/README.md

 # Snake_Game
-The classic snake game, but you can the colors, speed and more! link to site : https://snake-game-resp.netlify.app/
+The classic snake game, and you can even change the colors, speed and more! link to site : https://snake-game-resp.netlify.app/